 See your previous Shazams

-- On Mac, recent Shazams appear below the Shazam button.
+- On Mac, recent Shazams will appear below the Shazam button.

-- On Apple Watch, recent Shazams appear below the Shazam button and are also saved to your Shazam library on the paired iPhone.
+- On Apple Watch, recent Shazams will appear below the Shazam button, and will also be saved to My Music on the paired iPhone.

 Change your settings